cpm-cmake/CPM.cmake/README.md

 target_link_libraries(tests Catch2)
 ```

-See the [examples directory](https://github.com/TheLartians/CPM.cmake/tree/master/examples) for complete examples with source code or the [wiki](https://github.com/TheLartians/CPM.cmake/wiki/More-Snippets) for example snippets.
+See the [examples directory](https://github.com/TheLartians/CPM.cmake/tree/master/examples) for complete examples with source code and check [below](#snippets) or in the [wiki](https://github.com/TheLartians/CPM.cmake/wiki/More-Snippets) for example snippets.

 ## Adding CPM